 Bedrock

-Bedrock is a networking and distributed transaction layer built on top of SQLite.
+Bedrock is a distributed relational DBMS built on top of SQLite.
 It is a distributed relational database management system designed for geo-replication.
-It was initially made for (and is owned by) Expensify, the expense management company.
+It was initially made for (and is owned by) Expensify.
+Its storage is based on a distributed ledger.

 History